So you want to get in that spooky Halloween mood this October, but you’re also kind of a baby who’s scared of real frights huh?

 After some time with Bloodborne you’ll be left screaming, and not because it’s scary.
 Aside from its intense and satisfying combat, Bloodborne’s best aspect is its horror-themed environment and atmosphere.
 The world is full of monsters ranging from werewolves to unspeakable Lovecraftian abominations, and it’s your job to hunt them down.
 It’s tough but fair, and its homages to all aspects of the horror genre in its own twisted style make every encounter a memorable one.

 Castlevania is Bloodborne before there was a Bloodborne.
 All the classic horror enemies and locales, only stylishly retro.
 And that really fits the nostalgic feelings of Halloween better anyway.
 Gruelingly challenging and with wildly out of date controls, Castlevania still encapsulates that Halloween horror aesthetic without the scares.
 Zombies, vampires, even Frankenstein’s monster, Castlevania feels like running through a costume store with a whip.
 Only y’know, way harder.

 Luigi’s first solo debut game, and it still leaves an unforgettable impression.
-Exploring a labyrinthine haunted mansion (or mansions in the sequel, Dark Moon) and sucking up ghosts is a huge departure for the Mario series, but Luigi nails it.
+Exploring a labyrinthine haunted mansion (or multiple mansions in the sequel, Dark Moon) and sucking up ghosts is a huge departure for the Mario series, but Luigi nails it.
 Packed full of memorably hilarious ghosts and fun puzzle-solving, Luigi’s Mansion is perhaps the closest Nintendo may ever come to making a full-blown horror game.
 And while it’s light on actual scares, its spooky ambience and Ghostbusters-esque gameplay make Luigi’s Mansion a Halloween necessity.
 Mario may have every other year of the month, but October is Luigi’s time to shine.